KEICALL

 What if my phone is carrier-locked?

-A locked phone can't use a Japanese eSIM or SIM, but it connects to Pocket Wi-Fi or Home Wi-Fi like any device.
+A locked phone can't use a Japanese eSIM or SIM card, but it connects to Pocket Wi-Fi or Home Wi-Fi like any device.
 The finder asks so you don't buy an eSIM you can't install.

-If you'd rather browse than answer questions, our unlimited Pocket Wi-Fi at ¥472/day (20% off) covers almost every short stay, and the plan pages spell out the working-holiday and student deals.
+If you'd rather browse than answer questions: for short stays, unlimited Pocket Wi-Fi at ¥472/day (20% off) covers almost every trip, and for a month or more the Unlimited Wi-Fi Plan page spells out the prepay discounts — no contract, cancel anytime.
 Still unsure?
 The KakaoTalk chat is answered by real humans who set up internet for foreigners in Japan every day.